octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 ##### Post-conditions

-As said previously, post-conditions are logical expressions defining constraints to verify on storage data.
+As said previously, post-conditions are logical expressions defining constraints to verify on the storage data.

-In our example _Vote_ smart contract, the storage is a map containing the number of votes per candidates.
+In our example _Vote_ smart contract, the storage is a map containing the number of votes per candidate.

 Let's see how we can define logical assertions on the storage data.